mastercomfig/tf2-patches/README.md

 5. Double click `start_tf2.bat`.
 Note that you must have Steam running.
 6. Enjoy!

+Note: TC2 bundles the stock HUD with [CriticalFlaw's HUD fix](https://github.com/CriticalFlaw/TF2-HUD-Fix) in the custom folder

 ## New console commands and launch options

 Although configs are not recommended (use video options to customize), there are some new customization variables you can try that haven't been added yet!